 4. Where can I find a career in sustainability?

 About half of sustainability professionals are employed in private industry, while half are employed at government and not-for-profit organizations.

 The top employers of sustainability professionals are governments (employing 27% of sustainability professionals), research institutions and not-for-profits (24%), large companies in manufacturing, oil & gas, mining, forestry and utilities (10%) and businesses in retail, finance and insurance (10%).

-This question is a major deciding factor when it comes to choosing a career that is not only rewarding, but also financially viable.
-Keeping in mind that salaries vary significantly depending on type of employer, experience level and occupation, we developed salary estimates through a series of interviews with sustainability practitioners.
+This question is a major deciding factor when it comes to choosing a career that is not only rewarding but also financially viable.
+Keeping in mind that salaries vary significantly depending on the type of employer, experience level and occupation, we developed salary estimates through a series of interviews with sustainability practitioners.